Pause VBA Code From Running

 Ok, assume we need to pause the code for 10 minutes whenever we run the code, then we can use the below code.

 Sub Pause_Example1() Range("A1").Value = "Hello" Range("A2").Value = "Welcome" Application.Wait (Now() + TimeValue("00:00:10")) Range("A3").Value = "To VBA" End Sub

-This is similar to previous code but the only difference is we have added NOW & TIME VALUE function.
+This is similar to previous code, but the only difference is we have added the NOW & TIME VALUE function.

 How to Pause the VBA Code using Sleep Method?

 #If VBA7 Then Public Declare PtrSafe Sub Sleep Lib "kernel32" (ByVal dwMilliseconds As LongPtr) 'For 64 Bit Systems #Else Public Declare Sub Sleep Lib "kernel32" (ByVal dwMilliseconds As Long) #End If 'For 32 Bit Systems

 You just have to copy the above code and paste it at the top of the module.

 The reason why we need to add the above code because SLEEP is a VBA function presented in Windows DLL files, so we need to declare the nomenclature before we start the subprocedure.

-Ok, let’s look at the example of SLEEP function now.
+Ok, let’s look at the example of the SLEEP function now.